The Sheller Law Firm P.L.L.C.

 Practice Areas

-These are five of the key practice areas handled by The Sheller Law Firm, namely, Personal Injury, Life Insurance Sales Fraud, DWI Defense, Class Action, and Legal Malpractice.
+These are five of the key practice areas handled by The Sheller Law Firm, namely, Personal Injury, Life Insurance Sales Fraud, Class Action.

 Personal Injury